Tax Rates -> Understanding the Tax Rate Tables

 Understanding the Tables of Personal Income Tax Rates

 Our tables of marginal personal income tax rates show the combined federal plus provincial/territorial marginal tax rate for 4 different types of income - the 2 types of Canadian dividends, capital gains, and all other income.
-The other income column shows the actual tax rates for each tax bracket.
-A person's marginal tax rate is the tax rate that will be applied to the next dollar earned.
+The other income column shows the actual tax rates for each tax bracket, but does apply the effects of the federal, Yukon, and Nova Scotia enhancements to the basic personal amounts.
+The marginal tax rate as indicated in the table is the tax rate that will be applied to the next dollar earned, if there are no tax credits other than the basic personal amount, and there is no age amount clawback or Old Age Security pension clawback.

 The marginal tax rates on capital gains and Canadian dividend income are lower than on other types of income, because: